librenms/librenms/doc/Support/SNMP-Configuration-Examples.md

 snmp-server contact <YOUR-CONTACT>
 snmp-server location <YOUR-LOCATION>

-# Note: The following is also required if using SNMPv3 and you want to populate the FDB table.
+# Note: The following is also required if using SNMPv3 and you want to populate the FDB table, STP info and others.

 snmp-server group <GROUP-NAME> v3 priv context vlan- match prefix
 ```